DanTheComputerMan/javascript/Discord Bot Maker (DBM)/RAW Data/Color Command/readme.md

 ```
 MAKE SURE THOUGH to have the final line NOT include a comma.
 Here's an example of this in action:
 ![Image description](https://i.imgur.com/choZ5qa.png)

+Known Issue: `black` color name does not show up properly.